-It is also a good choice if you are conscious of the brands that you are wearing.
+If you are conscious of the brands that you are wearing.
 Guess, as a brand, is easily recognizable because of the wide range of fashion items they produce worldwide.

 However, if you are more particular about the mechanics, functions, and craftsmanship of watches, obviously Guess watches are not for you.
-You might as well be willing to invest more in Swiss watches.
-Besides, watch enthusiasts and collectors typically prefer Swiss timepieces.

 How to distinguish authentic Guess watches from fake ones?